Remember this simple formula and set the correct shutter speed every time you’re recording:

 On BlackMagic Cinema cameras setting and leaving the shutter angle at 180 degrees will keep a consistent motion blur regardless of the frame rate.

-The formula will help us find the correct shutter speed when we want to capture slow-motion movement.
+The formula will help us find the correct shutter speed when we want to record slow-motion movement.

 If you are recording at 120 FPS, follow this formula: